rebeccanayala/rebeccanayala/README.md

 Graduated in Advertising, with a postgraduate degree in Digital Marketing, currently pursuing a degree in Analysis and Systems Development while exploring Full Stack Java development.
 Always seeking continuous learning 🔍

-Open to collaborations and always available for discussions on coding, projects, and more.
+Open to collaborations and always available for discussions on coding, projects and more.

 Let's create something amazing together! 🚀